joanaz/WTM/README.md

 Created using <a href="https://github.com/lengstrom/fast-style-transfer/">Fast Style Transfer<a/>
 </p>

-As time remains - in part two of the workshop, you'll gain experience writing a basic TensorFlow program.
+As time remains, you'll also gain experience writing a basic TensorFlow program.
 We'll work with (you guessed it) handwritten digits.
-But, our main goal is to get you started exploring Style Transfer.
+That said, our main goal is to get you started exploring Style Transfer - because - it's awesome.

 <p align="center">
 <img src = 'images/digit.png' width='28px'>